When tension is just a fluctuation: How noisy data affect model comparison: Benefits of data compression

 \section{Benefits of data compression}

 \textit{Planck} CMB data are at the centre of both current major tension controversies in cosmology.
 A practical obstacle to applying our formalism is the complexity of the \textit{Planck} temperature likelihood, which is assumed to be Gaussian only for $\ell>30$ and builds on pixelised sky maps on larger scales \citep{planck18_likelihood}.
 This makes drawing PPD samples challenging.
 However, \citet{prince19} recently showed that the low-$\ell$ likelihood can be efficiently compressed into two Gaussian-distributed band powers.
-They proceeded to apply maximal, linear compression (using the MOPED scheme, \citealp{tegmark97,heavens00}) to the full temperature likelihood and demonstrated it to be nearly lossless.
-This is not unexpected since the cosmological sampling parameters in CMB analyses are chosen to be close to linear and Gaussian-distributed \citep{kosowsky02}.
+They proceeded to apply maximal, linear compression (using the Multiple Optimised Parameter Estimation and Data or MOPED scheme, \citealp{tegmark97,heavens00}) to the full temperature likelihood and demonstrated it to be nearly lossless.
+This is not unexpected since the cosmological sampling parameters in CMB analyses are chosen to be close to linear and to be Gaussian-distributed \citep{kosowsky02}.

-There is an additional motivation to apply data compression: it can suppress scatter in the Bayesian evidence.
-Under the assumptions of Sect.$\,$\ref{sec:fastapprox} the statistical properties of $\ln {\cal Z}$ are driven by the distribution of $\chi^2(\boldsymbol{p}_0)$, i.e. the minimum $\chi^2$ (cf. Eq.$\,$\ref{eq:scatter_evidence}).
+There is an additional motivation to apply data compression: It can suppress scatter in the Bayesian evidence.
+Under the assumptions outlined in Sect.$\,$\ref{sec:fastapprox}, the statistical properties of $\ln {\cal Z}$ are driven by the distribution of $\chi^2(\boldsymbol{p}_0)$ (i.e. the minimum $\chi^2$; cf. Eq.$\,$\ref{eq:scatter_evidence}).
 If the data are approximately Gaussian and well fitted by a model whose parameters are close to linear, $\chi^2(\boldsymbol{p}_0)$ follows a $\chi^2$-distribution with $N_{\rm dof}=n-m$ degrees of freedom, so that ${\rm Var}(\ln {\cal Z}) = 2 N_{\rm dof}$.
-Data compression decreases $n$ and can yield $N_{\rm dof} \approx 0$ in the maximal case, i.e. evidence becomes essentially noise-free because a good model with $n$ linear parameters perfectly fits $n$ compressed data.
+Data compression decreases $n$ and can yield $N_{\rm dof} \approx 0$ in the maximal case, that is, evidence becomes essentially noise-free because a good model with $n$ linear parameters perfectly fits $n$ compressed data.
 Appendix~\ref{app:gaussian_analytic} demonstrates this explicitly for the Gaussian case.